 Deep Creek Conservation Area

-In St. Johns and Putnam counties, on the east side of the St. Johns River, north and south of State Road (SR) 207, near the town of Hastings.
+The north and west tracts are in St. Johns and Putnam counties, on the east side of the St. Johns River, north and south of State Road (SR) 207, near the town of Hastings.
+The Edgefield tract is between East Palatka and Hastings, north of SR 207.

-The area is broken into three parts — all adjacent to Deep Creek, or one of its tributaries.
+The area consists of three parts — all adjacent to Deep Creek or one of its tributaries.
 The majority of the conservation area is floodplain swamp associated with Deep Creek and the St. Johns River.
 The largest upland portion, which is dominated by pine flatwoods, is located adjacent to the parking area on County Road (CR) 13.
+The majority of the Edgefield tract is a stormwater treatment area constructed to improve water quality in a tributary of the St. Johns River called Dog Branch.
+Although the primary function of this treatment area is to clean surface water from a portion of the tri-county agricultural area, it was also designed to provide habitat for wetland and upland plants and animals.

 - Fishing, boating and paddling opportunities are available on Deep Creek; however, there are no launches located on the property. more info